arishnidman/arishnidman.github.io/README.md

  <IMG SRC="HandOnT.jpeg" width="350" height="450" alt = "ari shnidman" ALIGN="RIGHT">

-Welcome to Ari Shnidman's website.
+Welcome to Ari Shnidman's website! <BR>
 I'm an associate professor in mathematics at  <A HREF="https://cst.temple.edu/department-mathematics"> Temple University </A>.<BR>
-Beware, this site is under construction <BR>
+This site is under construction; some links may not work. <BR>

 <H2>
 Address:<BR>